 - Write a report about dolphins.
 Do it on dolphin shaped paper.
 Have the kids include three to five dolphin facts.
 Older kids can also include the scientific names of dolphins and different facts about different types of dolphins.

 - Learn about the anatomy of a dolphin.
-Label a dolphin with the names of its parts, more detail for older kids.
+Label a dolphin with the names of its parts.

 - Look at some fine art featuring dolphins from Wyland, a modern undersea artist, or Martin, a Modern British artist who focuses on dolphins.
 Or check out some ancient art from Knossos, in the Mediterranean south of Greece.
-This dolphin mural was excavated and subsequently restored.
+Art restorers excavated and repaired this dolphin mural.

 - Watch some dolphin training videos on YouTube.

 - Dolphins and whales are very similar, some even say dolphins are just little whales.